ppierson/Slide-Drawer/README.md

 ============
 iOS category for UINavigationController which enables a view belonging to a UINavigationController to act as a drawer.

 Slide Drawer is a simple drawer implementation which takes a screenshot of the current view controller, pushes the "bottom" drawer view controller into view, and overlays the screenshot of the previous view controller to simulate a drawer.
+The screenshot then follows the users finger and locks into position.
 The drawer can slide along 4 different directions(up, down, left, and right).

-The drawer follows

 Adding SlideDrawer to your project:
 ==================================